RigacciOrg/android-my-scripts/termux-gps-tracking/README.md

 # GPS Remote Tracking with Termux:API

+**Python script for remote logging of Android locations**

-Acquire GPS positions (actually Android locations) via the Termux:API at specified time intervals, then send collected data to a remote host via UDP datagrams, at other specified intervals.
+The Python script **termux-gps-track** runs on Android devices, requiring the **Termux** and **Termux:API** packages.
+It acquires GPS positions (actually Android locations) via the Termux:API at specified time intervals, then send collected data to a remote host via UDP datagrams, at other specified intervals.

 The main loop runs for TIME_TO_LIVE seconds, collecting location data at SAMPLE_PERIOD interval and sending it to REMOTE_HOST at